FarhanaShaheed/tour-booking-system/README.md

 This project was bootstrapped with [Tour Booking System ](https://travel-booking-online.web.app).

-## travel booking system
+## tour booking system

-In the project directory, you can run find some travel places and  have use firebase and react.
+In the project directory, you can find some travel places and also can book any place.

-### mongodb

-i have keep all the data in the mongodb site and fetch it.

 ### firebase Authentication

-by using the firebase authentication i have creates a login button.
+By using the firebase authentication I have created a Signin button.
+After the successful signin the user can see able to see his all bookings.

 ### private route

-here is also a private route. people have to login first if anyone want to book any service.
+Here is also a private route. people have to login first if anyone want to book any service.

 ### delete button

-Another interesting part is delete button.admin and user can delete their bookings.
+Another interesting part is delete button.Admin and user can delete their bookings.

+### Responsiveness

+This website is responsive for mobile, tablet and Computer